Is someone you love Suicidal?

 Sometimes a suicide attempt is not completed, and they attempt again later

-Someone who is suicidal is often angry - usually at others, life, and most definitely at themself
+Someone who is suicidal is often angry - usually at others, life, and most definitely at themself.

 What can you do?

 In all the above cases, make sure the person sees a psychologist or counsellor, a doctor, and possibly a psychiatrist, especially if they are having psychosis.
 Connect this person with professional help, and then give them lots of love and support.
-Someone who is suicidal is usually suffering depression, and can be suffering anxiety.
-They normaly would have a chemical imbalance, and therefore, life can feel like they are in hell.
+Someone who is suicidal is usually suffering from depression and can be suffering from anxiety.
+They normally would have a chemical imbalance, and therefore, life can feel like they are in hell.
 This feeling can change.
 I help clients constantly change.
 However, just having empathy for your loved one helps.
 People who want to suicide rarely do this for attention.
 They suicide as they feel (incorrectly) this is the only way to end the pain.
 Life is simply too hard.

 A crisis counsellor or psychologist can help the suicidal person reconnect to life again.

-What do I do?
+What do I do for the hundreds of suicidal client's I have helped?
 I investigate ...

 When I work with a suicidal client, I do a thorough assessment (just like when I work with a client with depression), but I also work with 'Links to Life', connecting the client to the reasons they want to live.
 I also open them up, allow them to feel their pain, and then find solutions (sometimes practical/behaviour therapy) to help them make their lives easier.

 I ask the client to call anytime, night or day.
-I've only had one suicidal client call me after hours feeling suicidal, at 6am, and I am glad he did.
+I've only had one suicidal client call me after hours feeling suicidal, at 6am, and I am glad he did!

 There is only up from our lowest point in life.